leftydrummer/thermostat-data-pipeline/README.md

 ## Pub/Sub

 Currently, I have two subscriptions on the device events topic- `nest-device-events-a` and `nest-device-events-b`.
 This allows me to have separate downstream processes that receive all device events.
-My Dataflow jobs filter ignore event data that is unneeded.
+My Dataflow jobs filter event data that is unneeded.

 The screenshot below shows an example of the messages coming from the thermostat